takasoft/takasoft.github.io/_posts/2025-01-14-5-year-reflection-as-software-engineer.md

 title: 5 year reflection of myself as a software engineer
 ---

 I've been working full time as a software engineer since Feb 2020.
 The next month will mark my 5 year career as a software engineer.
-If I include pre-professional time as an undergrad research assistant in 2017-2018 and an intern in 2018-2019, I have been involved in software development for 8 years now.
+If I include my pre-professional time as an undergrad research assistant in 2017-2018 and an intern in 2018-2019, I have been involved in software development for 8 years now.
 I want to write a little reflection on my professional career so far with some tips I have for other younger people trying to get into the tech industry.

+### Pre-Professional Era

 First, let me talk about my college years.